 I asked them all to be quiet (OK, I may have angrily shushed them) and asked the first midwife, the one who had examined me and run the pool, if she could tell me what was going on.
 I thought for sure it must all be over as I felt wiped out.

-At that point it was not done - our daughter was crowning, I could feel her slipping out a bit, then back in, and the sensations were almost unbearable.
+At that point it was not done - our daughter was crowning, I could feel her slipping out a bit, then back in, and that was the absolute pinnacle of pain.
 I wish I could say I felt elation, ecstasy, excitement but I only felt an awareness of being worn out and desperate for it to be over at that very moment.

-I recall a student midwife, who unknown to me had come in at some point, just leaning over and whispering in my ear that in just another couple of pushes my baby would be here.
-I remember feeling so grateful for that, and even now as I write I am feeling that same surge of emotion and tears in my eyes at her quiet, subtle support.
-After all the negativity, people not believing me, and pain and exhaustion, just that one tiny comment gave me so much strength.
+I recall a student midwife, who unbeknown to me had come in at some point, just leaning over and whispering in my ear that in just another couple of pushes my baby would be here.
+She stood out to me because in my Entonox blur, she was wearing a bright white uniform and had a beaming smile on her face.
+The other midwives present just seemed to look worried and/or pissed off.
+I'm not sure why I had that feeling, but it wasn't pleasant.
+So I clearly remember feeling so grateful for those quiet words and that student's smile.
+Even now as I write, I am feeling that same surge of emotion and tears in my eyes at her subtle support.
+After all the negativity, people not believing me, and those hours of pain and exhaustion, just that one tiny comment gave me so much strength.
+I don't know her name, but I have a lot to thank her for - finally some positivity after hearing so much 'NO'.

 A few moments later I had our girl in my arms, born at 12.23pm.
 I had actually only been in the pool for around 7 or 8 minutes, but those moments felt longer than all the preceding hours put together.

-Our daughter was checked over and weighed in at 6lb 9oz.
+Our daughter was checked over and weighed in at 6lb 9oz, certainly not the minuscule size predicted during all the pressure to be induced.
 She was absolutely fine and perfectly healthy.
 It's not the birth experience I had hoped for, and I wasn't treated the way anybody should be during labour, but thankfully our little rainbow baby had arrived earthside safely and soundly.